captif-nz/python-acoustics/README.md

 ## Tests

-The test suite can be run with
+The test suite can be run with `pytest`.

-`pytest`

-## Documentation

-Documentation can be found [online](http://python-acoustics.github.io/python-acoustics/).

 ## License

 `python-acoustics` is distributed under the BSD 3-clause license.
 See `LICENSE` for more information.

-## Contributing

-Contributors are always welcome.